 Each city participating in TMRS is financially responsible for its own plan.
 Therefore, the aggregate numbers shown on the above chart reflect only the aggregate condition of TMRS and do not indicate the status of any one plan.

-Columns (1) and (2) on the chart also include the assets and liabilities of the Supplemental Disability Benefits Fund, and for the year 2009, also include the assets and liabilities of the former Current Service Annuity Reserve Fund.
+Columns (1) and (2) on the chart also include the assets and liabilities of the Supplemental Disability Benefits Fund.

 Funded Portion of Actuarial Liabilities by Type (Pension Trust Fund)